MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 1. PPM firmware determines an attach event and sends a notification to the client driver.
 1. Client driver calls [**UcmUcsiPpmNotification**](/windows-hardware/drivers/ddi/ucmucsippm/nf-ucmucsippm-ucmucsippmnotification) to send that notification to UcmUcsiCx.
-1. UcmUcsiCx notfies the OPM state machine and it sends a Get Connector Status command to UcmUcsiCx.
+1. UcmUcsiCx notifies the OPM state machine and it sends a Get Connector Status command to UcmUcsiCx.
 1. UcmUcsiCx creates a request and sends [IOCTL_UCMUCSI_PPM_SEND_UCSI_DATA_BLOCK](/windows-hardware/drivers/ddi/ucmucsippmrequests/ni-ucmucsippmrequests-ioctl_ucmucsi_ppm_send_ucsi_data_block) to the client driver.
 1. The client driver processes that request and sends the command to the PPM firmware.
 The driver completes this request asynchronously and sends another notification to UcmUcsiCx.
 1. On successful command complete notification, the OPM state machine reads the payload (containing connector status info) and notifies UCM of the Type-C attach event.